 Improvement requires ongoing monitoring and accountability.
 Set clear targets for reducing the gender pay gap and review progress regularly.
 Communicate these results openly with employees and stakeholders to demonstrate commitment and build trust.

-Organisations that take meaningful steps toward gender equality and address the gender pay gap benefit in numerous ways, including:
+Organisations that take meaningful steps towards gender equality and address the gender pay gap benefit in numerous ways, including:

 Moreover, addressing gender inequality aligns businesses with societal expectations and regulatory requirements, future-proofing their operations.